Syllabus for CS 204, Front End Web Development, Spring 2026

 Evaluation

-Student work will consist of mostly homework assignments and a semester project.
-There will also be Sakai quizzes and course participation.
+Student work will consist of homework assignments, quizzes, exams and a semester project.
 They are weighted as follows:

 componentweight